kp101/Wellness-Monitor/RaspberryPi/panicbutton/README.md

 >This alarm is not commercial grade, It is only for non-critical alerts.
 Medical emergencies such as heart attacks and stokes should be directed to local emergency services without delay.

 ## Purpose
 Pressing a remote button will send a message to a designated mqtt online feed.
-This online feed will be further directed to a recipient via SMS, email.
-An external listener maybe able to audibily confirm the message has been received by the online MQTT broker.
+This online feed will automatically trigger a SMS, email to designated receipient(s).
+An external listener maybe added to audibily confirm the message was received by the online MQTT broker.
 For futher detail, see listener project.

 This is only part of a remote monitoring scheme.
 An alternative solution where commercial service is not widely available, too expensive, lacking privacy or unreliable .
 The only thing this solution depends on is electrical power, internet service and a MQTT broker with message forwarding capabilities.